zuozhenggh/learning-library/developer-library/converged-db-on-premises/graph/graph-livelabs.md

 ## Introduction

 This lab walks you through the steps of setting up the environment for property graph.
 You will then get to run queries and publish your graph.
-The rest of the lab you will get a chance to use GraphViz and explore visualizing your graph.
+In the rest of the lab you will get a chance to use GraphViz and explore visualizing your graph.

 *Estimated Lab Time:* 30 Minutes